head-first-csharp/fourth-edition/README.md

 Finished the book, but still hungry for more?
 There are additional **bonus chapters** so you can keep moving forward with your C# learning.

  * [Events and Delegates bonus chapter](https://github.com/head-first-csharp/fourth-edition/raw/master/Bonus_chapters/Events_and_Delegates.pdf) - learn about events, delegates, the Func and Action types, and callbacks
- * **🚨 ➜ NEW! ➜ 🚨** [MVVM - the Model-View-ViewModel pattern (WPF edition)](https://github.com/head-first-csharp/fourth-edition/raw/master/Bonus_chapters/MVVM_WPF.pdf) - learn about how the Model-View-ViewModel pattern can help you build code that's easier to maintain
+ * [MVVM - the Model-View-ViewModel pattern (WPF edition)](https://github.com/head-first-csharp/fourth-edition/raw/master/Bonus_chapters/MVVM_WPF.pdf) - learn about how the Model-View-ViewModel pattern can help you build code that's easier to maintain

 ## Additional material that you can download